SFStefenon/EWT-Seq2Seq-LSTM-Attention/README.md

 ---

-The proposed analysis is divided according to the models evaluated:
+The notebook for the analysis is divided according to the models evaluated:

-Seq2Seq-LSTM with Attention: Evaluation of the starting model using the Attention Mechanism.
+> Seq2Seq-LSTM with Attention: Evaluation of the starting model using the Attention Mechanism.

-Optimized Seq2Seq-LSTM with Attention: Evaluation of the model with the optimized hyperparameters (based on Optuna).
+> Optimized Seq2Seq-LSTM with Attention: Evaluation of the model with the optimized hyperparameters (based on Optuna).

-Standard Seq2Seq LSTM: Standard model for comparative purposes.
+> Standard Seq2Seq LSTM: Standard model for comparative purposes.

 ---